-One Botox injection can last anywhere between 4 and 6 months, which means that it is a procedure that has to be repeated twice per year in order to have effect that you are looking for.
+One Botox injection can last anywhere between 4 and 6 months, which means that it is a procedure that has to be repeated twice per year in order to have the effect that you are looking for.
 That is very costly.

-Although there are not well-known side effects of Botox, it is needless to say that the procedure is painful because of all the needles needed to inject.
+Although there are no well-known side effects of Botox, it is needless to say that the procedure is painful because of all the needles needed to inject.
 Bruising is by far the worst side effect.

-F. Clinical Strength Antiperspirants – My recommendation
+F. Clinical Strength Antiperspirants

 One last way to reduce or stop underarm sweating is to use clinical strength antiperspirants.
-Since deodorants are only for eliminating bacteria that causes the awful odors, you need to use antiperspirants, which block your sweat glands and stop your sweating.
+Since deodorants are only for eliminating bacteria that cause the awful odors, you need to use antiperspirants, which block your sweat glands and stop your sweating.

 Clinical strength antiperspirants are the best solution for sufferers from hyperhidrosis.
-As stated before, I have been living with hyperhidrosis for many years and I know how one seeks for answers to stop sweating.
+As stated before, I have been living with hyperhidrosis for many years and I know how one seeks answers to stop sweating.

 These contain aluminum chloride, which blocks the sweat glands so they cannot produce any sweat temporarily.
 I have used antiperspirants for many years and I believe they all reduced my sweating to some extent, but none stopped it completely as clinical strength antiperspirants, which is why I also recommend them to anybody suffering from excessive armpit sweating.